1.

 b.
 A member otherwise eligible to receive a disability retirement benefit under this chapter, or who is receiving such a benefit, shall not be eligible to receive such a benefit beginning with the month following the determination by the system that the disability would not exist but for the action of the member for which the member has been convicted of a felony.

 c.
 A member eligible to commence receiving a disability benefit on or after July 1, 2000, may be ineligible to receive a disability retirement benefit if the system determines that the member’s alcoholism or drug addiction was a contributing factor material to the determination of the member’s disability.
-Upon a determination that the member’s alcoholism or drug addiction was a contributing factor in the member’s disability, the system shall direct the member to undergo substance abuse treatment that the medical board determines is appropriate to treat the member’s alcoholism or drug addiction.
+Upon a determination that the member’s alcoholism or drug addiction was a contributing factor in the member’s disability, the system shall direct the member to undergo substance use disorder treatment that the medical board determines is appropriate to treat the member’s alcoholism or drug addiction.
 After the end of a twenty-four-month period following the member’s first month of entitlement to a disability benefit, the system shall reevaluate the member’s disability.
 If the system determines that the member failed to comply with the treatment program prescribed by this paragraph and that the member would not be disabled but for the member’s alcoholism or drug addiction, the member’s entitlement to a disability benefit under this chapter shall terminate effective the first day of the first month following the month the member is notified of the system’s determination.

 17.